awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 7. Follow the directions in the notebook.
 When it is time to set up a training job, return from the notebook to these instructions.

 8. **First Training Job**:  Now that we have our data in S3, we can begin training.
-We'll use SageMaker's Linear Learner algorithm.
-Since the focus of this module is data distribution to a training cluster, we'll fit two models in order to compare data distribution types:
+We'll use SageMaker's built-in Linear Learner algorithm.
+Since the focus of this module is data distribution to a training cluster, we'll fit two models in order to compare data distribution types.
+To understand the different types, please read the following description:

 - In the first job, we'll use `FullyReplicated` for our `train` channel.
 This will pass every file in our input S3 location to every machine (in this case we're using 5 machines).